mandrusiaks/SMTextView/README.md

 [![License](https://img.shields.io/cocoapods/l/SMTextView.svg?style=flat)](http://cocoapods.org/pods/SMTextView)
 [![Platform](https://img.shields.io/cocoapods/p/SMTextView.svg?style=flat)](http://cocoapods.org/pods/SMTextView)

-A custom implementation of UITextView with a placeholder.
-This implementation contains the ability to customize top, left, bottom, and right insets individually.
+A custom implementation of UITextView with a placeholder and character count.
+This implementation contains the ability to customize top, left, and right insets individually.
 SMTextView is compatible with Interface Builder.
+SMTextView also contains a character count that can be enabled/disabled.
+To disable, simply set isCharacterCountEnabled to false.

 | ![SMTextView](SMTextView/Assets/SMTextView.png) | ![SMTextView2](SMTextView/Assets/IB.png) |
 |:-----------------------------------------------:|:----------------------------------------:|